Skip to content

 Important

-Do not forget that we are working in the harmonic approximation; beyond some temperature, anharmonic effects will have a sizeable contributions.
+Do not forget that we are working in the harmonic approximation; beyond some temperature, anharmonic effects will have a sizable contributions.